natisawesome/ANTH410R/2025-11-09-Nats-Weekly-Fail-Log.md

 ### Photo Assignment 3
 This was my favorite part of the assignment. i actually struggled to identify who I was going to chose for this interview.
 Some of my responsibility for the conference was to conduct student interviews and work for the student committee to do so properly as I have experince with ethnographies and proper interview process.
 I interviewed a lot of people on topics pertaining to the conference.
-However, the one that stood out most to me was the one I did with my friend.
-That is what I based this assignment off of.
+These topics were just about the conference and I struggled have time to interview someone for something else that did not fall under my perview of reponsibility.
+Despite my failure to interview a stranger for this project, I was able to interview a fellow board member, whom I do not speak with outside of the topics discussed for the benefit of students and the organization as a whole.
 I was in San Diego for a conference this week.
 There I was able to interview one of my dear friends Kat.
 Who has given permission to use her nickname, photo, and quotes from the interview.
 I started off this conversation by asking her if she had any words of wisdom for future students who struggle with motivation, what would it be.

 Interview with Kat: